PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

   ostest:
   ------
-    This configuration directory, performs a simple OS test using examples/ostest.
-By default, this project assumes that you are using the DFU bootloader.
+    This configuration of this directory performs a simple OS test using examples/ostest.
+By default, this project assumes that you are executing directly from SRAM.

+      CONFIG_BOOT_SRAM=y             : Executing in SRAM
-      CONFIG_LPC43_CODESOURCERYW=y : CodeSourcery under Windows
+      CONFIG_LPC32_CODEREDW=y        : Code Red under Windows

     This configuration directory, performs a simple test of the USB host HID keyboard class driver using the test logic in examples/hidkbd.